Krystian-key/Plan_a_meal_culinary_web_application/README.md

 Together with Mykola Diedukh, KrzysiekDyrkacz, we have created a Web Application that promotes healthy eating and emphasizes the importance of meal planning.
 ````
-## the browser application allows:
+## The browser application allows You to:

 ````
-- registration
+- register
-- logging in
+- login in
-- adding, modifying and deleting recipes
+- add, modify and delete recipes
-- displaying a list of recipes
+- display a list of recipes
-- creating, viewing and modifying a nutrition schedule
+- create, viewing and modify a nutrition schedule
-- browsing and blocking users by the administrator
+- browse and block users by the administrator
-- managing the meal list for the logged in user.
+- manage the meal list for the logged in user.
 ````
 ## Languages and Tools Used: